RareGoldNuggets.com

 22. Pend Oreille River

 Although it is the lead, zinc, and silver deposits that have attracted the most attention to the area, the original mineral discovery in the area was the rich placer gold deposits found in the Pend Oreille River.
-Sullivan Creek, a tributary to the Pend Oreille River, has produced some very good gold, including some sizable nuggets.
+Sullivan Creek, a tributary to the Pend Oreille River, has produced some very good gold.

 23. Yakima River

 Gold is present all throughout the Yakima River, particularly around the tributaries of Cle Elum River and Swauk Creek.
-There are old placer diggings all throughout the Yakima River through this area.
+There are old placer diggings all throughout the Yakima River through this area, although I expect most serious prospectors focus their efforts on the Cle Elum River and its tributaries since the gold concentrations are generally better.

 24. Cle Elum River